On the cohomological dimension of kernels of maps to $\mathbb Z$: Introduction

-The finiteness properties $\FP_i(k)$ and the definition of the quantities $\b{i}(G;k)$ will be recalled in \cref{sec:prelims}.
+We refer the reader to \cref{thm:cd_drop_nov,thm:weak_fibre} for sharpened versions of \cref{thm:novikov_criterion,thm:weakFibre}, where the assumed finiteness conditions are substantially weakened.
 For now, we mention that $\b{i}(G; \Q)$ is the usual $\ell^2$-Betti number $\b{i}(G)$.
-Note that if the $\ell^2$-Betti numbers vanish in low dimensions as well as in the top dimension, then we can deduce finiteness properties of the kernel.
-This may be interesting because the $\ell^2$-Betti numbers of many groups of classical interest are concentrated in their middle dimensions.
-In \cref{sec:mains}, we will use \cref{thm:drop} to deduce higher coherence properties of group algebras of RFRS groups with vanishing top-dimensional $\ell^2$-Betti numbers (see \cref{cor:group_alg_coherence}).
+Note that if the $\ell^2$-Betti numbers vanish in low dimensions as well as in the top dimension, then we can deduce finiteness properties of the kernel (see \cref{thm:weakFibre} for a precise statement).
+This may be of interest because the $\ell^2$-Betti numbers of many groups of classical interest are concentrated in their middle dimension.